-Dyomina et al. demonstrated that the selective mGluR5 antagonist MTEP prevented neuronal loss and excitotoxicity, representing a potential neuroprotection mechanism.
-However, MTEP treatments for preventing epilepsy development and attenuating its manifestation have not been investigated (Dyomina et al., 2022).
-This study suggests that it is essential to focus on the actions of epilepsy-specific target molecules when developing antiepileptic drugs and that not all mGluR5 inhibitors will have equal efficacy against epilepsy.
-However, it also insinuates opportunity by implying that specific Group I mGluR-negative variant modulators could be involved in epilepsy treatment as part of drug combinations.

-In another experiment, MTEP transiently reduced fast ripple production, a high-frequency oscillation associated with epilepsy (250-600 Hz).
-Still, each fast ripple’s frequency and duration were not significantly different from one another (Hanak et al., 2019).
-Westmark et al. demonstrated that MTEP attenuated sensitivity to auditory-evoked epilepsy sensitivity, implying that MTEP’s effect may relate to epileptogenesis mechanism and type, which may become a future research avenue (Westmark et al., 2021).
-All in all, Group I mGluR negative modulators are promising antiepileptic drugs and merit more in-depth research.
+Dyomina et al. demonstrated potential neuroprotection for the selective mGluR5 antagonist MTEP, which prevented neuronal loss and excitotoxicity in pilocarpine-treated rats.
+However, the ability of MTEP to prevent epilepsy development and attenuate its symptoms and manifestations has not been investigated (Dyomina et al., 2022).
+The latter study suggested that it is essential to focus on the actions of epilepsy-specific target molecules when developing antiepileptic drugs, and that not all mGluR5 inhibitors will have equal efficacy against epilepsy.
+The authors pointed however to a therapeutic opportunity, by implying that specific Group I mGluR NAMs may aid in epilepsy treatments as part of drug combinations.
+Along those lines, a previous investigation had showed that MPEP, an mGluR5 NAM, reduced fast ripple events in KA-treated rats only during the first hour post-application, without altering oscillation frequency nor duration for each FR event (Medina-Ceja and Garcia-Barba, 2017).
+Meanwhile, Westmark et al. demonstrated that MPEP attenuated sensitivity to audiogenic-evoked seizures in a mouse model of fragile X syndrome (FXS) mice, implying that NAMs effects may vary in relation to epileptogenesis mechanisms and types (Westmark et al., 2021).
+These findings thus support the notion that Group I mGluR NAMs are promising antiepileptic drugs and thus merit more in-depth research.

-Group I mGluR-positive modulators are often thought to cause epilepsy or epileptic phenotype exacerbation.
-However, we established that Group I mGluR Positive allosteric modulators are equally beneficial for epilepsy treatment.
-Celli et al. discovered that systemic mGlu5 receptor PAM VU0360172 injection increased WAG/Rij uptake in the thalamus synaptosomes of an atonic epilepsy rat model (Celli et al., 2020).
-D’Amore et al. (2014) also demonstrated that acute mGluR1 PAM RO0711401 treatment increased GABA uptake in thalamic synaptosomes and decreased SWD frequency in the WAG/Rij epilepsy model, with a reduced spike and wave discharge incidence.
+Although Group I mGluR PAMs are often shown to cause epilepsy or to exacerbate the epileptic phenotype, there is evidence that they may instead be beneficial for epilepsy treatment.
+Celli et al. showed that systemic mGluR5 PAM VU0360172 injection increased GABA uptake both in the thalamus and in synaptosomes in vitro in the WAG/Rij model of absence epilepsy (Celli et al., 2020).
+D’Amore et al. had previously demonstrated that although both VU0360172 and RO0711401 (an mGluR1-selective PAM) were able to decrease SWD frequency, tolerance to RO0711401, but not VU0360172, developed after 3 days of treatment in WAG/Rij rats (D’Amore et al., 2014).

-On the other hand, Hanak et al. (2019) noted that in a viral-induced TLE mouse model, positive mGluR5 regulation reduced the inflammatory cytokines interleukin-6 and Tumor necrosis factor-α levels in the brain.
-This mechanism has been confirmed to influence epilepsy development in TMEV-induced epilepsy/seizure models, thereby attenuating seizures.
-Although there are conflicting conclusions and controversies, studying the Group I mGluR-positive modulator mechanisms is still imperative as it has remarkable potential for epilepsy prevention and treatment.
+On the other hand, Hanak et al. noted that attenuated seizure activity after positive mGluR5 regulation was correlated with reduced brain levels of the proinflammatory cytokines IL-6 and TNF-α in a TMEV-induced TLE mouse model (Hanak et al., 2019).
+Thus, although there are conflicting conclusions and ongoing controversies, studying the therapeutic effects of Group I mGluR PAMs is still imperative as they have remarkable potential for epilepsy prevention and treatment.

-mGluRs and their interacting proteins are also promising drug targets.
-For example, Homer proteins can physically connect glutamate receptors to intracellular calcium stores for regulating signaling cascades coupled to Group I mGluRs.
-In hippocampal cells, tamalin regulates the cell surface mGluR1a expression and the targeting of mGluR5 to neurons, suggesting that tamalin may promote interacting mGluRs type homodimerization.
-Calmodulin, protein phosphatase, and others also interact with and regulate mGluRs effects (Enz, 2012).
+mGluR-interacting proteins are also promising drug targets.
+For example, Homer proteins can physically connect glutamate receptors to intracellular calcium stores to regulate signaling cascades coupled to Group I mGluRs.
+In hippocampal cells, the scaffold protein tamalin regulates cell surface mGluR1a expression and the targeting of mGluR5 to neurons and may promote homodimerization of mGluRs.
+Besides tamalin, calmodulin, and protein phosphatases 1 and 2, among others, were also shown to interact with mGluRs and regulate their effects (Enz, 2012).

 Group II-III mGluRs